Algoma Public Health

 You may have caught the flu if you have:

 Have more questions?
-Learn more about the influenza vaccine by visiting our Flu Shot Q&A's.
+Learn more about the influenza vaccine below:

-Some of the symptoms of COVID-19 are similar to the flu, and it may be hard to tell the difference between them based on symptoms alone.
+Some of the symptoms of COVID-19 are similar to the flu.
+It may be hard to tell the difference between COVID-19 and the flu based on symptoms alone.

 The common cold and influenza (flu) symptoms are often very similar.
 Use the chart below to help you determine if your symptoms are from a common cold or the flu.